 Introduction

 As of yearend 2021, there were approximately 3.75 million adults supervised on probation or parole in the United States.
-This equates to roughly one in every 69 adults (Kaeble, 2023).
+This equates to one in every 69 adults (Kaeble, 2023).
 This high prevalence of individuals on community supervision places a considerable burden on the judicial system, primarily probation and parole officers who are responsible for monitoring and enforcing the conditions imposed on these individuals and the judiciary which must be available to handle supervision modification or revocation decisions.
 Supervision has evolved over the last half century with the addition of obligations or conditions that are used to assess the individual's progress with the sanction.
 Indeed, the use of conditions has grown so much that recent reform efforts have targeted reducing the conditions of supervision to improve outcomes (CUNY, 2024).
 In fact, most plea bargain recommendations by prosecutors and defense attorneys include conditions of supervision, and the courts tend to abide by these recommendations (Mackey et al., 2022).

 The effectiveness of conditions in preventing recidivism and promoting rehabilitation is a central concern for probation officers (Taxman, 2012), as well as the system overall.
-To provide fair and just conditions, the conditions should be directly tied to the individual's criminal offense and their specific rehabilitation needs (Taxman et al., 2020).
+To provide fair and just conditions, the conditions should be tied directly to the individual's criminal offense and their specific rehabilitation needs (Taxman et al., 2020).
 The National Research Council (2014) established guiding principles that should be considered in defining appropriate conditions.
 Namely, conditions should be proportional to the offense committed, parsimonious in addressing the specific offense and individual's risks/needs, aimed at fostering continued citizenship through rehabilitation and restorative means, and attentive to social justice concerns of fairness and equity.
 Imposing inappropriate conditions that are overly burdensome, unrelated to the individual's supervision circumstances, or impractical to enforce can be counterproductive to positive outcomes (Taxman et al., 2020).
-Striking the right balance is crucial for probation to effectively address the individual's offense, risks, and needs while facilitating their successful reintegration into the community (Peled-Laskov & Gideon, 2024).
+Striking the right balance is crucial for probation to address effectively the individual's offense, risks, and needs while facilitating their successful reintegration into the community (Peled-Laskov & Gideon, 2024).

 Several theories exist about the use of conditions.
 On one hand, Morris & Tonry (1993) describe how intermediate sanctions can be an effective punishment delivered in the community.
 They illustrated how conditions can stiffen the probation sentence so that it is more punitive and rigorous than standard reporting.
 On the other hand, the evidence-based practice (EBP) movement and the risk-need-responsivity (RNR) model (Andrews et al., 1990; Andrews & Bonta, 2006; Rhine et al., 2017; Taxman and Marlowe, 2006; Taxman, 2012) both articulate that conditions should be tied to the risk and/or need factors of an individual.
 In particular, probation interventions based on RNR principles emphasize education, substance abuse treatment, and cognitive-behavioral strategies.
 Finally, desistance theories (Bersani & Doherty, 2018; Broidy & Cauffman, 2017; LeBel et al., 2008; Maruna, 2001; Segev, 2018) provide frameworks for understanding probation's role in supporting individuals in developing a prosocial identity and building social bonds, which focuses conditions on these goals.
 Overall, conditions are core features of supervision, providing officers with a way to assess how well a person is meeting their obligations (Mackey et al., 2023; Simon, 1993).